Thalatta! Thalatta!: Legacy

 Be greeted by me, you eternal sea!')

-The cry is used by the protagonists of Jules Verne's The Adventures of Captain Hatteras (1864-1866) when they reach the Open Polar Sea after an arduous journey.
+The cry is used by the protagonists of Jules Verne's The Adventures of Captain Hatteras (1864-1866) when they reach the Open Polar Sea after an arduous journey and by the protagonists of Kéraban the Inflexible (1883) when they reach the Eastern shore of the Bosporus after having traveled around the perimeter of the Black Sea.
 The cry is also mentioned by the narrator of Frederick Amadeus Malleson's (1877) translation of Verne's Journey to the Center of the Earth, when the explorers in the story discover an underground ocean.
 It is absent from the original French work.

 The shout briefly appears in Lionel Dunsterville's memoir The Adventures of Dunsterforce (1920), when, after passing Rasht, Dunsterville's small force reaches the Caspian Sea:

 It was about an hour before sunset that the proximity of the sea was announced by the sand dunes, a moment later—Θάλασσα! θάλασσα!—the blue waters of the Caspian became visible in the distance, and we were soon in the outskirts of the Kazian settlement.

 The phrase appears in Book 1 of James Joyce's 1922 novel Ulysses when Buck Mulligan, looking out over Dublin Bay, says to Stephen Dedalus:

 "God! ...
 Isn't the sea what Algy calls it: a great sweet mother?
 The snotgreen sea.
 The scrotumtightening sea.
 Epi oinopa ponton.
 Ah, Dedalus, the Greeks!
 I must teach you.
 You must read them in the original.
 Thalatta!
 Thalatta!
 She is our great sweet mother.
 Come and look."

 In Book 18, Molly Bloom echoes the phrase in the closing moments of her monologue:

 "and O that awful deepdown torrent O and the sea the sea crimson sometimes like fire."

 In book III.3 of Finnegans Wake this is echoed as "kolossa kolossa!" combining the original chant with Greek kolossa, colossal.

 Christopher Gair sees the influence of this moment in the description in Jack Kerouac's well-known 1957 novel On the Road, when the narrator Sal Paradise sees the Pacific Ocean for the first time:

 It was Sunday.
 A great heat wave descended: it was a beautiful day, the sun turned red at three.
 I started up the mountain and got to the top at four.
 All those lovely California cottonwoods and eucalypti brooded on all sides. ...
 There was the Pacific, a few more foothills away, blue and vast and with a great wall of white advancing from the legendary potato patch where Frisco fogs are born.

 Sol Yurick’s 1965 novel that inspired Walter Hill's 1979 film of the same name, The Warriors, was based on Anabasis, and the movie references this quotation near the end, as the titular gang stands on a Coney Island beach and their leader (Michael Beck) comments, "When we see the ocean, we figure we're home."

 Iris Murdoch wrote a novel called The Sea, The Sea, which won the Booker Prize in 1978.